 TAP levels beginning, intermediate and advanced, featuring both rhythm and show tap.

-PILATES to assist with body alignment, posture, flexibility, balance, abdominal strength, and a reduction in back, neck and joint pain.
+PILATES to assist with body alignment, posture, flexibility and balance.

 for 4, 5 & 6 year olds is a basic ballet & tap combination class.